Last updated: 23rd October 2014

 While people in most countries can transfer money to overseas accounts, fees are much higher and you may face more long delays changing your bitcoins back into fiat currency (should you still wish to do that).
-If you are required to link a bank account to use the exchange, it may only admit banks from that country (eg: CoinBase allows only US bank accounts).
+If you are required to link a bank account to use the exchange, it may only admit banks from that country (for example, CoinBase allows only US bank accounts).

 Warnings about exchanges, wallets and banks